 Chibok victim: Kidnappers threatened to shoot

-One of the Nigerian girls to escape her Boko Haram kidnappers last month says the men they thought were soldiers threatened to shoot anyone who resisted.
+One of the Nigerian girls to escape her an extremist group that is located primarily in Northern Nigeria kidnappers last month says the men they thought were soldiers threatened to shoot anyone who resisted.

 A father of a young woman, among the more than 270 girls snatched April 14 from their school in Chibok village who are still missing, is paralyzed with anxiety, and wonders why school officials insisted that the students stay overnight at the school to complete their exams, despite rumors of impending trouble.

 A visiting pastor, ministering to worried families, brings them word of worldwide concern for their daughters.

 And as support for a rescue and condemnation of Boko Haram continues to pour in from around the world, evidence is beginning to emerge that the Nigerian government had ample warning that something bad was going to happen in Chibok.

 ”We were still awake” in the Chibok school dormitory late on April 14, said 17-year-old Joyce, who spoke to World Watch Monitor.
 Men on several vehicles arrived.